ARMmbed/mbed-os-5-docs/docs/reference/configuration/configuration.md

   - `required`: an optional key that specifies whether the parameter must have a value before compiling the code (`false` by default).
 It's not possible to compile a source tree with one or more required parameters that don't have a value.
 Generally, setting `required` to true is only useful when `value` is not set.
   - `macro_name`: an optional name for the macro defined at compile time for this configuration parameter.
 The configuration system automatically figures out the corresponding macro name for a configuration parameter, but the user can override this automatically computed name by specifying `macro_name`.

 You define a macro by value by using an integer or string instead of the description object, such as `param3` above.
-Defining a parameter by value is equivalent to defining it with a description object with the key `value` set to the value in place of the description object, the key `help` not set, the key `macro_name` not set and the key `required` set to `false`.
 Defining a parameter by value is equivalent to a configuration parameter defined with a description object with the key `value` set to the value in place of the description object, the key `help` unset, the key `macro_name` unset, and the key `required` set to `false`.

 <span class="notes">**Note:** The name of a parameter in `config` can't contain a dot (`.`) character.</span>